ilya-klyuchnikov/faba/notes/purity.md

 2. Instructions analysis - first, analyzing `PUTFIELD`, `PUTSTATIC`, `_STORE`, then - `invoke`

 For each `invoke` instruction we need to store receiver and arguments.
 That's it.

+### Todo

+For final classes we can "devirtualize" virtual calls to `this`.
+Also we can consider "hard-coded closed hierarchies" - like `AbstractStringBuilder`, `StringBuilder`, `StringBuffer`.
+Other problems are with hierarchy.

+What can we do? - Apply the same logic?

+The solution: option to resolve inheritance.